 Sleep disturbance such as chronic snoring and/or long witnessed pauses may indicate obstructive sleep apnea or central sleep apnea from cord compression and should be brought to an experienced medical provider’s attention.
 There is a risk for obstructive sleep apnea both as a child and as an adult.

 Overall, we also recommend you talk about achondroplasia — both with your child and others — as a difference rather than a problem.
 Your attitude can help your child develop good self-esteem.
 Treat the child according to age and not size and encourage others to do the same.
 Also, find ways to adapt.
 For example, get a light switch extender and a stepstool so your child can turn the lights on and off and get to the sink independently to wash their hands.
 Encourage your child’s school to make modifications/accommodations for your child to maximize their independence in an age-appropriate way.
-Get involved with groups like the .
+Get involved with groups like the Little People of America.
 Getting to know other people with achondroplasia and other forms of dwarfism can help your child feel connected.